Asset Recovery in Commercial Litigation: Litigating Piercing the Corporate Veil, Alter Ego, Successor Liability, UVTA

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide commercial litigators with an analysis of legal theories that allow creditors to recover assets from affiliates and subsidiaries of corporate debtors and other transferees, namely piercing corporate veil, alter ego liability, successor liability and fraudulent transfers.
+This CLE course will provide commercial litigators with an analysis of legal theories that allow creditors to recover assets from affiliates and subsidiaries of corporate debtors and other transferees, namely piercing corporate veil, alter ego liability, successor liability and fraudulent transfers.
 The program will also look at methods of recovering assets located in foreign jurisdictions.

 - Piercing corporate veil